 - Marriott charges resort fees on award stays (Hilton and Hyatt do not)

-- Elite benefits are extremely inconsistent from brand to brand
+- Elite benefits are extremely inconsistent from brand to brand and even from hotel to hotel within a brand.

-- Marriott phone representatives are very poorly trained in the complexities of the rewards program.
+- Marriott phone representatives are poorly trained in the complexities of the rewards program.
 As a result, they often give incorrect information over the phone.

 Q: If I book a stay with Points Advance, can I lock in current award prices?